Want to visit Malaysia’s jungle interior and wondering how to go to Taman Negara from KL? We can help!

 From Jerantut, you need to catch a bus or taxi to Kuala Tahan.
 Your other option is a bus or taxi to Kuala Tembeling.
 From Kuala Tembeling, you can take a pretty three-hour boat ride to Kuala Tahan.
 These usually depart Kuala Tembeling early afternoon.

-It’s about 67 kilometres between Jerantut and Kuala Tahan, and it takes about an hour.
+It’s about 67 kilometres between Jerantut and Kuala Tahan, and it takes just over an hour by taxi.

 To get to Kuala Tembeling, you can take one of the NKS Travel shuttles linked to above or a taxi.